LACMIP/emu/docs/_documentation/sites.md

 {% include figure image_path="/assets/images/sites_multimedia.png" alt="sites module in EMu" caption="Screenshot of the *Multimedia* tab of the Sites module.
 Double-clicking on the image icon (circled in red, above) will open the media in a larger window." %}

-The *Multimedia* tab displays any multimedia records that are attached to this site record, usually maps with localities marked on them by hand.
+The *Multimedia* tab displays any multimedia records that are attached to this site record, usually **maps with localities marked on them by hand** or **scanned copies of correspondence related to the collecting locality**.
 These are invaluable resources for georeferencing and otherwise understanding where the site actually is.

 ## Attachments